margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

 ## The Virginia Flag ##
-Such a beautiful blue symbol, representing freedom from tyranny and the reign of Virtue, with signs for Liberty, Eternity, and Agriculture.
+The Virginia state flag is such a beautiful blue symbol, representing freedom from tyranny and the reign of Virtue, with signs for Liberty, Eternity, and Agriculture.

 <br>